purpleteam-labs/purpleteam-s2-containers/README.md

 In order to [turn on debug logging](https://github.com/SeleniumHQ/docker-selenium#se_opts-selenium-configuration-options) for the Selenium containers that run in the `local` environment, uncomment the `environment` array and the `SE_OPTS=-debug` element for `chrome` and/or `firefox`.

-Details [below]() for actually viewing the logs.
+Details [below](#redirecting-and-viewing-container-logs) for actually viewing the logs.

 ### Viewing browser in Selenium container

-In order to view the browser inside the Selenium container, there are a few things you will need to do.
+The following outlines what you will need to do in order to view the browser inside any of the Selenium containers run from this project.

 #### docker-compose.yml set-up: